StructuresComp/agronav/README.md

 ### Inference
 1. Download the pre-trained checkpoints for semantic segmentation [[MobileNetV3](), ].
 Move the downloaded file to `./segmentation/checkpoint/`.
 2. Download the pre-trained checkpoints for semantic line detection [here](https://drive.google.com/file/d/1Q3s_QKUJiiCGibNzF44hQu8jfBK_Bxor/view?usp=sharing).
-Move the download file to `../deep-hough-transform/checkpoint/`.
+Move the download file to `../lineDetection/checkpoint/`.
 3. Move inference images to `./inference/input`
-4. Run the following command to perform inference on the test images.
+4. Run the following command to perform end-to-end inference on the test images.
+End-to-end inference begins with a raw RGB image, and visualizes the centerlines.
     ```bash
-   python end_to_end_inference.py
+   python e2e_inference_image.py
     ```
-5. The results will be saved in `./inference/output`
+5. The final results with the centerlines will be saved in `./inference/output_ceterline`, the intermediate results are saved in `./inference/temp` and `./inference/output`.

+*To run the semantic segmentation and line detection models independently, use `./segmentation/inference_image.py` and `./lineDetection/inference.py`*.

+---

 ## Citation
 If found helpful, please consider citing our work: